-A request for activation or deactivation will be completed from Monday through Friday (6:00 A.M. and 2:30 P.M.) and must be made 48 hours in advance, by telephone or by email to:
+A request for activation or deactivation will be completed from Monday through Friday (6:00 A.M. and 2:00 P.M.).
+Weekend (Saturday and Sunday 8 A.M. to 2 P.M.) activation or deactivation will be additionally charged an increased cost for such a service.
+All requests outside these times will be denied.
+Request for activation or deactivation must be made 48 hours in advance, by telephone or by email to:

+Superintendent Water and Wastewater

 120 Black Bear Run